Jonas Föhrenbach

-Jonas Föhrenbach (born 26 January 1996) is a German professional footballer who plays as a centre-back for 1.
+Jonas Föhrenbach (born 26 January 1996) is a German professional footballer who plays as a centre-back or left-back for Bundesliga club 1.
 FC Heidenheim.

-Club career
+Career

 Föhrenbach made his first-team debut on 22 August 2015, playing the full 90 minutes in Freiburg's 2–1 win over Fortuna Düsseldorf on matchday 4 of the 2015–16 2.
 Bundesliga season.

 In June 2017, Föhrenbach joined 3.
 Liga side Karlsruher SC on loan for the 2017–18 season.
 A year later, he again left Freiburg on loan, joining 2.
 Bundesliga club SSV Jahn Regensburg for the 2018–19 season.
 When his loan ended in 2019, he transferred to 1.
 FC Heidenheim.

-International career

 Föhrenbach is a youth international footballer for Germany.